Banner Community Benefits in Arizona

 If they don't call, a volunteer will try to contact them.
 If there is still no answer, other attempts will be made to make sure the person is safe.
 Once, our volunteers were able to help a person who was having a stroke.

-As part of the hospital's trauma prevention program, she works to keep the community accident-free by participating in health fairs, seat belt education programs and health education for high school and elementary-school kids.
-She also presents information at firearm safety workshops.
+As part of the hospital's trauma prevention program, Smith works to keep the community accident-free by participating in health fairs, seat belt education programs and health education for high school and elementary-school kids.
+She also presents information at other safety workshops.